msainsburydale/NeuralBayesEstimators/README.md

 ## Repository structure

 We first briefly describe the repository structure, although an understanding of this structure is not needed for reproducing the results of the manuscript.
 The repository is organised into folders containing source code (`src`), intermediate objects generated from the source code (`intermediates`), figures (`img`) and results (`results`), and controlling shell scripts that weave everything together (`sh`).
-These folders are divided into different sections of the manuscript; that is, the repository is organised as:
+These folders are divided as follows,

 ```bash
 ├── data